HOMESCHOOLING IN South Dakota & HOMESCHOOL LAWS

 However, some private online schools may be available for home schooled students in South Dakota.
 These institutions operate independently and are not affiliated with the public school district.
 Parents who are interested in exploring online school options for their homeschooled children should research and evaluate these private providers carefully to ensure they align with their educational goals and expectations.

-South Dakota Local Homeschooling Resources
+Local South Dakota Homeschooling Resources

 While South Dakota does not have any state-funded homeschool resources or programs, the state has a thriving South Dakota homeschooling community that offers various local and national resources to support those who choose to homeschool their child.